-Fortunately, there are many different kinds of treatments that can reduce the severity and occurrences of hot flashes.
+Fortunately, there are many different kinds of treatments that can reduce the severity and stop occurrences of hot flashes.
 These range from hormone therapy and non-hormonal medications to natural treatments and lifestyle changes.

 - Hormone Replacement Therapy - Before and during menopause, the levels of female hormones can fluctuate, causing symptoms such as depression and hot flashes.
 Hormone replacement therapy (HRT) uses estrogen and progesterone to treat these symptoms, but this type of medication can have serious side effects, especially for women who have certain pre-existing conditions.

 - Non-Hormonal Medications - Antidepressants can reduce their number and severity, in addition to relieving moodiness and depression, which often accompanies menopause.
 Other hot flash medicine includes Gabapentin (used as an anti-seizure medicine) and Clonidine (used for high blood pressure).
 These may also have dangerous side effects.
 Those who experience stress- or anxiety-related physical symptoms may experience some relief with the use of anti-anxiety and antidepressant treatment.

 - Natural Treatments for HotFlashes - Natural ways to keep the body healthy during menopause and reduce hot flashes include a healthy diet and daily exercise.
 Fruits and vegetables are beneficial, and it is recommended that menopausal women consume foods that contain iron, fiber and calcium.
 At least eight glasses a day a day is also suggested.
 One should avoid foods that can "trigger" hot flashes, such as spicy foods, caffeine and alcohol.
 Smoking should also be avoided.
 Regular exercise can relieve stress, which is another hot flash trigger, in addition to insomnia and depression.
 Relaxation techniques such as meditation and yoga can also reduce stress.